 Your professor will evaluate your class participation on your ability to present and analyze arguments, and the dynamic of the seminar environment should help you develop the skills necessary to decompose, compose, and express points of view logically and effectively.
 The quality, quantity, and appropriateness of your inputs are all aspects of your participation grade, which will be 40% of your total grade.

 INNOVATION STRATEGY (60%):

 Instead of writing a traditional essay for this course, you will develop and pitch a strategy for executing a specific innovation.
 The Appendix to this Syllabus explains the assignment in detail.
-Deliverables include a white paper (40%) and a pitch on the last day of class (20%).

 COURSE FACULTY: